BUILDING TEAMS. BUILDING DREAMS.

 Our recent project stories

 Learn how we can serve you

 Sarofim Tower Expansion - Memorial Hermann Texas Medical Center

 When Memorial Hermann Healthcare System undertook their largest capital project at their flagship campus in the Texas Medical Center we were part of the trusted team of advisers who would lead them to the finish line.
-It quickly became apparent that the project had many challenges, including a small site, necessary scope that was not documented or budgeted, in addition to the typical challenges of a project of this magnitude.
+It quickly became apparent that the project had many challenges, including a small site, the necessary scope that was not documented, or budgeted, in addition to the typical challenges of a project of this magnitude.

-Before it was done we would build above, below and inside an operating central plant that served a 24/7 intensive care children's hospital, and level 1 trauma center.
-We learned to face problems head on and prevail.
+Before it was done we would build above, below, and inside an operating central plant that served a 24/7 intensive care children's hospital, and level 1 trauma center.
+We learned to face problems head-on and prevail.

 Saint John Paul II National Shrine

 When the Knights of Columbus undertook this project it was to be a simple tribute to Pope John Paul II.
 As we continued it became apparent that there was much more potential to this project than was currently understood.

 Before it was all done, the Knights of Columbus would have a new headquarters in DC, the first Catholic Shrine in the US would be approved, the Pope would take time during his first visit to Washington DC to see the facility, and additional exhibits would be undertaken.

 South Carolina Aquatic and Wellness Center